-FROM POINT OF SALES TO POINT OF SERVICES
+FROM POINT OF SALE TO POINT OF SERVICE

 At its core, a Point of Sale system (POS system) is simply a system used by companies to process and record transactions and by customers to pay for goods or services.
 At a closer look, anyhow, the definition of POS is inadequate to say the least, as these platforms do much more than just processing transactions.
 That is why, in recent years, Points of Sales have been referred to as RMS (Retail Management Systems) or Point of Services, names that better fit with the suite of tools that modern systems offer.

 These suites are the natural evolution of the old Electronic Cash Registers (ECR), a technology that is been around for decades.
 Already in the early '70s, in fact, IBM launched the 3650 and 3660 systems, using (for the first time ever) client-server technology and P2P communication via LAN, while McDonald's was among the first restaurants to use a microprocessor-controlled ECR.
 The '80s marked the evolution of ECR into the GUI-systems we are familiar with today, with the introduction of touchscreens and widget-based interfaces.
 With the new century, the rise of cloud computing made it possible for Point of Sales to be accessed directly with a click via a simple browser, anywhere, anytime and virtually on any device.